LingDong-/PoseOSC/README.md

 ## More Settings

 More settings can be found in `settings.json`.
 Some settings involves initializing the neural net are only loaded on start up, such as `poseNetConig`.
 See [PoseNet documentation](https://github.com/tensorflow/tfjs-models/tree/master/posenet) on what options you can specify.
 (Hint: their new ResNet seem to be much slower but not much better :P)

+(The settings file for compiled macOS app can be found at `PoseOSC.app/Contents/Resources/app/settings.json`)

 ## Tracking